Freight rail usage and performance

-- Freight rail usage and performance during the first quarter of 2020-21 was affected by the coronavirus (COVID-19) pandemic.
+- Freight rail usage and performance during the second quarter of 2020-21 was affected by the coronavirus (Covid-19) pandemic.
 The lower number of passenger and freight train services in operation led to improvements in freight performance.
 Freight usage has recovered in Q3 following the impact of Covid-19 in 2020-21 Q1 and Q2.

 - Freight train kilometres dropped by 12% in 2020-21 Q2 compared to the same quarter the previous year, falling to 7.5 million kilometres.

 - The proportion of freight trains arriving within 15 minutes, as measured by the Freight Delivery Metric, reached 94.7%.